 Related phobias are trichophobia and trichopathophobia.
 Trichophobia is the fear of loose hair, such as hair that has fallen out onto their clothes or furniture.
 Trichopathophobia is the fear of hair disease, which can include baldness or a change in hair color.

 16. Vestiphobia (Fear of clothing)

-Vestiphobia can arise from an allergy to a specific type of fabric or a traumatic event associated with a certain piece of clothing.
+This rare phobia can arise from an allergy to a specific type of fabric or a traumatic event associated with a certain piece of clothing.
 For example, there have been cases where former soldiers develop a fear of military clothing.

 17. Ergophobia (Fear of work)

 The fear of work can lead to anxiety attacks and impair a person’s ability to function professionally.
 It can have a huge impact on a person’s life, as most people need to maintain a job to survive.
 Ergophobia may stem from occupational burnout, where a person becomes so stressed and exhausted by their job that they feel they can no longer complete it.
-It can also be associated with negative work experiences such as an abusive employer or poor work-life balance.
+It can also be associated with negative work experiences like an abusive employer or poor work-life balance.